Accessibility Statement for Foundations for social work practice (K113)

 All of this module’s study materials are online.
 Online materials are composed of pages of text with images, audio/video clips of 2-20 minutes long (all with transcripts/subtitles), diagrams, interactive media, animations and multiple choice self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.
 Printed materials of the module content on the webpage are provided.

-This module provides 3 face-to-face skills workshops, 4 tutor group online tutorials and 7 module wide online tutorials.
-Each face-to-face skills workshop and the 4 online tutor group tutorials are compulsory.
+This module provides 3 online skills workshops, 4 tutor group online tutorials and 7 module wide online tutorials.
+Each skills workshop and the 4 online tutor group tutorials are compulsory.
 The module wide tutorials are not compulsory, but attendance at tutorials will help you consolidate your learning.

 Working with others